Spring Garden Revival

 Contact Plainville's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Plainville residents can access seasonal mulch and compost through the town’s Department of Public Works (DPW), which coordinates spring and fall distribution at designated bulk pickup locations.
-A valid resident permit or sticker is required for participation.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring quality and sustainability.
+Plainville residents benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must obtain a permit or sticker for access, and finished compost or mulch blends are often available.
 Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on a set schedule, with permits and fees applicable for certain materials.
-Municipal mulch is typically free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
+The Transfer Station operates on a set schedule, requiring permits and sometimes fees for disposal.
+Mulch is sourced from municipal tree operations, regional suppliers, and sustainable local materials, with costs ranging from 30-50 per cubic yard for hardwood, 35-60 for bark, and 50-100 for decorative stone.
 All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
-For more information, contact:
+Coordination with municipal tree maintenance and storm debris processing ensures a reliable supply of high-quality mulch.

 Plainville Department of Public Works